2016 Baltimore Ravens season

 The 2016 season was the Baltimore Ravens' 21st in the National Football League (NFL) and their ninth under head coach John Harbaugh.
 With a week 12 win over the Cincinnati Bengals, the Ravens improved upon their 5–11 record from 2015, finishing the season 8–8.
 Despite the improvement, the Ravens failed to qualify for the playoffs for the second consecutive year after losing to the Pittsburgh Steelers on Christmas Day in Week 16.
 It was the first time the Ravens missed the playoffs in consecutive seasons since 2004–2005, and their first consecutive non-winning seasons since 1996–1999.
 They did, however, improve their position in the division, finishing in second place after finishing in third place for the previous three seasons.
+The Ravens drafted Ronnie Stanley with the 6th overall pick, making him the second-highest draft pick a John Harbaugh-coached team has had.
+He later drafted Arvell Reese 5th overall in 2026 after being hired by the New York Giants.